Shoreline Adult Education offers a comprehensive two-semester class designed to support adults in their pathway to U.S. citizenship.

 How to Register

 Register online or call (203) 488-5693.
-Registration is open for the first six weeks of class.
+Registration is open for the first two weeks of class.
 Early registration will secure a spot in the classroom.

 Classes are free to residents of Branford, Clinton, Guilford and North Branford.
 Individuals outside of our four town region may register for our program for a small non-refundable fee of $50 per semester/$75 per year if space in the classroom is available.